After selection of your ZIP code, we designate the relevant staff to attend to you at once.

-The Berlin-based company Blackcam develops compact solutions for remote-controlled camera dollies that travel over narrow rails almost invisible to viewers during live broadcasts of concerts and sporting events.
-On the way to a trade show, where a prototype was to be presented, the engineer discovered a defective plain bearing, which made the use of the system impossible.
+Blackcam, a Berlin-based company, develops compact solutions for remote-controlled camera dollies which, almost invisible to viewers, travel on narrow rails during live broadcasts of concerts and sporting events.
+On the way to a trade show where a prototype was to be presented, the engineer discovered a defective plain bearing which made it impossible to use the system .
 Thanks to the 3D printing service, the spare part was produced and delivered within a few hours.
-This express service was possible with the FDM process and the in-house filament iglidur l180 - a particularly abrasion-resistant high-performance plastic that is ideally suited for camera guidance systems and other industrial applications.
+This express service was possible with the FDM process and the proprietary filament made of iglidur l180 - a particularly abrasion-resistant high-performance plastic that is ideally suited to camera guidance systems and other industrial applications.

-Project: Automatic cup tray adjustment for fully automatic coffee machines
+for automatic cup tray adjustment in fully automatic coffee machines

 Dipl.-Ing.
 Ulrich Vedder